hollasch/LSON/README.md

   5. LSON adds two new data structures to JSON's array and dictionary: table and graph.

-You can browse https://hollasch.github.io/LSON/examples.md.html for a quick scan of what LSON looks like.
+You can [browse the examples][examples] for a quick scan of what LSON looks like.

 LSON Tools